MergenStudios/memento/README.md

 Memento is a command line tool written in go for sorting and categorizing personal files like screenshots, recordings, logs and more.
 It can generate a report for a specific day, containing all the datapoints from that day, giving the user a timeline-like overview  of what happened that day.

+## Supported platforms

+- Windows

+  Windows is fully supported, including permanent data sources

+- Linux and Mac

+  Linux and Mac is supported, excluding permanent data sources (support for permanent data sources on those platforms is coming soon!)

 ## Installation

 Clone this repo with